TheCodingGuru/TheCodingGuru/README.md

 ### Hi there 👋

+## I am thedizzyprogrammer!

+## I am a Frontend Web Developer, Indie Game Developer and an App developer.
+I am also very interested Math, Physics and Electronics.
+I live in the Northern Hemisphere and love Table tennis and cricket.

 <!--
 **thedizzyprogrammer/thedizzyprogrammer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.